Dip. Couns MBACP

 My name is Jenny Bryce, and I officially love my job!
 To me, there is nothing more satisfying than playing a part in someone’s journey towards freedom from distress… to help someone ease their emotional pain and live their life as the best possible version of themselves.

-I am a married mum of one daughter and two step-children, I live in north Bolton and have worked in the counselling field for around a decade.
+I am a married mum of one daughter and two step-children, I live in north Bolton and have worked in the counselling field for over a decade.

 Prior to this, my life experiences have been quite varied.

 I served in the RAF for over ten years.
 I feel this played a big part in providing me with a certain degree of discipline, grounding and common sense, as well as experience in coming to contact with people from all sorts of different backgrounds.

 Being part of the armed forces also brought me into contact with individuals with PTSD (Post Traumatic Stress Disorder) or “Gulf War Syndrome,” as it was called at the time.
 This sparked what was to be a life-long interest (my husband would probably call it an obsession!) with the human mind and the massive impact it’s workings can have on our daily lives.

 I also worked in the entertainment industry for several years.
 This too has given the me the experience of bringing me into contact with a diverse range of people and situations.

 How Counselling Can Help